Find a Supervisor

 Immigration law - particularly feminist perspectives, issues relating to children and asylum issues

-Health care law and ethics generally.
-Dr Fovargue has a particular interest in clinical research involving human and non-human animals, developing biotechnologies such as xenotransplantation (especially issues of risk and regulation), reproductive technologies, organ donation and transplantation, consent and capacity, and decision making for the 'vulnerable'
+1. Health care law and ethics generally.
+I have a particular interest in clinical research involving human and non-human animals, developing biotechnologies such as xenotransplantation (especially issues of consent, risk and regulation), reproductive technologies, organ donation and transplantation, consent and capacity, and decision making for the 'vulnerable'

 Professor Iganski is very interested to hear from potential applicants for PhD projects on 'hate crime'; antisemitism; 'race', racism, crime and justice; crime and human rights; equality of opportunity and workplace diversity.
 He is happy to talk through informally ideas for projects and support applicants through the application process at Lancaster University.